Liberal Catholic Church: Foundation of the Liberal Catholic Church

-Wedgwood established the Liberal Catholic Church in the USA in 1917.
-Wedgwood says that during the existence of the early unified Liberal Catholic Church, he created the Liberal Rite.
-Following accusations of sexual misconduct with juveniles, in 1919, Wedgwood resigned from the Theosophical Society and the Liberal Catholic Church.
+Wedgwood says that during the existence of the early unified Liberal Catholic Church, he created the Liberal Rite, which was published in 1919.
+Following accusations of sexual misconduct with juveniles, Wedgwood resigned from the Theosophical Society and the Liberal Catholic Church by May 1922; and Leadbeater was unanimously elected as successor to the Liberal Catholic Church's leadership.

-Liberal Catholic Church International
+Schism within the Liberal Catholic Church

-In 1947, a part of the LCC split due to the controversy over the suspension of an LCC bishop.
-This independent split is named Liberal Catholic Church International (LCCI), and despite its name it is only present in the USA.
+In 1947, a part of the Liberal Catholic Church schismed due to controversy over the suspension of a Liberal Catholic bishop.
+This schism became the Liberal Catholic Church International (LCCI), and despite its name it is only present in the United States.
 The LCCI claims to adhere to Catholicism "with the widest measure of intellectual liberty and respect for the individual conscience."
+Following continued disputes, by 1962, the bishops in the Liberal Catholic Church incorporated the denomination in Maryland as the Liberal Catholic Church, Province of the United States of America.

-Both the LCC and the LCCI "describe themselves as the Liberal Catholic Church or the Liberal Catholic Church in the Province of the United States and both claim 'official' status as the true church.
+Both the Liberal Catholic Church, Province of the United States of America and the LCCI "describe themselves as the Liberal Catholic Church or the Liberal Catholic Church in the Province of the United States and both claim 'official' status as the true church.
 Both the LCCI and the LCC have similarities and differences, but the critical distinction lies in the succession of bishops."

+The Liberal Catholic Church, Province of the United States of America, has served as the mother church of Liberal Catholic denominations throughout the world organized as The Liberal Catholic Church.
+According to the Liberal Catholic Church, Province of Brazil, this worldwide communion had a presence in South Africa, Argentina, Australia, Belgium, Brazil, Cameroon, Canada, Chile, Colombia, the Republic of the Congo, Croatia, Cuba, Denmark, Finland, France, Indonesia, Ghana, the United Kingdom, the Netherlands, Hungary, India, New Zealand, Puerto Rico, Portugal, Sweden, and Uruguay.

-Young Rite
+The Young Rite and the Alexandrian Community

-In 2006, former LCC Presiding Bishop Johannes van Alphen consecrated Markus van Alphen.
+In 2006, a Liberal Catholic bishop—Johannes van Alphen—consecrated Markus van Alphen.
 Alphen, in turn, established the Young Rite.
 Bishop Johannes himself eventually joined the Young Rite, serving there until his death.
 Among the tenets of the Young Rite was the belief that all possessed a path to the priesthood, and anyone requesting ordination should receive it.
 This practice was abandoned in the United States after Markus van Alphen's retirement and with the establishment of the Community of Saint George, a Young Rite jurisdiction.
-Young Rite USA now requires a multi-year formation program for its clergy.
+Young Rite USA then required a multi-year formation program for its clergy.
+The bishops within the Community of Saint George would later reorganize themselves as the Alexandrian Community, under the leadership of David Oliver Kling.